ericjiang18/Jamison-s-Caterpillar-Conjecture-Full-Proof/README.md

 ## Questions

-For every integer $n\ge1$, every tree on $n$ vertices maximizing the mean order of its nonempty connected induced vertex subsets is a caterpillar.
-Consequently, for every $n$, a caterpillar attains the maximum mean subtree order among all $n$-vertex trees.
+For every integer n ≥ 1, every tree on n vertices maximizing the mean order of its nonempty connected induced vertex subsets is a caterpillar.
+Consequently, for every n, a caterpillar attains the maximum mean subtree order among all n-vertex trees.

 ## Mathematical status